Skip to content

 end

-Shortcuts for make
+Customization for make

 Add frequently used words that are used as prefixes in method names through the action_shortcuts configuration.
 It won't make the names of methods shorter, but that will shorten the lines using the make method and improve the readability of the service code, making it more expressive.